asu2304/DA6401_Assignment2/README.md

 - **Part A:** Train a CNN from scratch and perform hyperparameter sweeps.
 - **Part B:** Fine-tune a pre-trained model (e.g., ResNet, VGG) on the same data.

-All code is written in Python using PyTorch and can be run on Colab with GPU support.
+All code is written in Python using PyTorch and can be run on Colab/Kaggle with GPU support.

 ---